QuentinMaillard/Obsidian-Sapiens_Framework/README.md

 		- Collection of articles and books your read
 		- Readwise automatic imports
 		- Ressources
+		- School Notes
-	- Dimensions can be:
+	- Dimensions could be:
 		- Readwise
 		- Books/Articles/Movies/Quotes
 		- Knowledge taxonomy: Philosophy/Science/Spirituality
+- **400 Involvement**
-- 400 Involvement
+	- Theory/Intent
-	-  ➡️ Space supporting and representing the fourth quadrant: Collective Subjective
+		- Wilber: Supports and represents the fourth quadrant: **Collective Subjective**
-	- It's an "**input**" step in the system theory
+		- System theory: "**Input**" oriented area in the system lifecycle
+		- PLM: *Information* oriented
+	- Space guidelines
+		- The place to enhance your relationships
+		- Leverage storage to never forget important details about people around you
+		- Create a note per person and fill it over time
 	- It can support:
 		- Community Nurturing
 		- Social memories collection
-	- Dimensions can be:
+	- Dimensions could be:
+		- Humans
+		- Organisations
+		- Relationships to deepen
+		- Built communities
-		-
+- **500 Emergence**
-- 500 Emergence
+	- Theory/Intent
-	- ➡️ Space supporting and representing a mix of the 4 previous quadrants
+		- Supports the **4 previous quadrants**
-	- It's a wonderful **mix of input/process/outputs** steps in the system theory
+		- Wonderful **mix of input/process/outputs** oriented area in the system lifecycle
+		- PLM: *Information* oriented, ready for *Actionability*
+	- Space guidelines
+		- The place for you atomic/zettel/evergreen notes and similar to **Cards** from **ACCESS**
+		- Note **making** in your own words/understanding of things
+		- Concept oriented and laser focus
+		- Long term notes from ideas/inputs/thoughts
+		- Very high linkable capacity
 	- It can support:
 		- Idea emergence
 		- Information from the world (in our own words of course)
 		- Information about people
 		- Concepts and tiny frameworks
 		- Note Making over Note Taking
-	- Dimensions can be:
+	- Dimensions could be:
+		- —none—
+		- Status oriented : In nurturing and Advanced
-		-
+- **600 Nexus**
-- 600 Nexus
+	- Theory/Intent
-	- ➡️ Space supporting linking between every precedent space
+		- Wilber: Supports linking between every Space
-	- It's a "**process**" step in the system theory
+		- System theory: It's a "**process**" oriented area in the system theory
+		- PLM: *Information* oriented
+	- Space guidelines
+		- Similar to **Atlas** from **ACCESS**
+		- A place to go regularly to nurture linking
+		- Linking concepts as well as everything from your life
 	- It can support:
-		- A place for Map of contents
+		- Linking your thinking
+		- Indexing notes
-		- Logging
+		- Navigation by links
-		- Summaries to prepare for new concepts and frameworks to share
 	- Dimensions can be:
+		- MOCs
+		- Indexes (if you want to have them in one place)
+		- Logs
+		- Summaries and other colliding notes
+- **700 Standards**
-- 700 Standards
+	- Theory/Intent
-	- ➡️ Space supporting the learning from actions (one of my favorites tbh)
+		- Wilber: Supports the learning from actions (one of my favorites tbh)
-	- It's a "**process**" very close to "**outputs**" in the system theory
+		- System theory: "**Process**" very close to "**outputs**" in the system theory, then totally "**Feedback**" oriented area
+		- PLM: *Action* and *Information* oriented
+	- Space guidelines
 		- It is inspired from Lean Standards, it is your personal frameworks for life
-		- A recurring "gesture" needs a standard to prevent errors
+		- A note as a standard for recurring "gesture", to prevent errors
-		- Clear self-made guidelines allow for better efficiency
+		- Clear self-made guidelines allowing for better efficiency
-		- Written guidelines on a matter can be shared to improve community as a whole
+		- Written guidelines on a matter that can be shared, to improve community as a whole from your personal experience
 	- It can support:
 		- Self-reflexion and introspection
 		- Feedback Loops